-- 19 (1) No person shall engage in the practice of audiology or speech-language pathology unless the person - (a) holds a licence endorsing the person as eligible to practise in that profession; - (b) is a student in an approved education program in that profession, and is engaging in training authorized by that program; or - (c) is otherwise authorized to engage in the practice of that profession as set out in this Act or the regulations. - (2) No person shall describe the person's activities as the "practice of audiology" or take or use the designation "Audiologist", "Hearing Aid Audiologist" or "Audiology Specialist", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless that person - (a) holds a current licence in the profession of audiology; or - (b) is otherwise authorized to use such description or designation as set out in this Act or the regulations. - (3) No person shall describe the person's activities as the "practice of speech-language pathology" or take or use the designation "Speech-Language Pathologist", "Speech (language) Therapist", "Speech and Language Therapist" or "Speech and Language Clinician", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless that person - (a) holds a current licence in the profession of speech-language pathology; or - (b) is otherwise authorized to use such description or designation as set out in this Act or the regulations. - (4) In any advertisement or publication, including business cards, websites or signage, no person shall describe the person's activity as "audiology" or take or use the designation "Audiologist", "Hearing Aid Audiologist" or "Audiology Specialist", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless the person's activity falls within the definition of the "practice of audiology". - (5) In any advertisement or publication, including business cards, websites or signage, no person shall describe the person's activity as "speech-language pathology" or take or use the designation "Speech-Language Pathologist", "Speech (language) Therapist", "Speech and Language Therapist" or "Speech and Language Clinician", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless the person's activity falls within the definition of the "practice of speech-language pathology". - 20 No member shall engage in practice that falls outside that member's individual scope of practice.
+- 19 (1) No person shall engage in the practice of audiology or speech-language pathology unless the person - (a) holds a licence endorsing the person as eligible to practise in that profession;

+- (b) is a student in an approved education program in that profession, and is engaging in training authorized by that program; or - (c) is otherwise authorized to engage in the practice of that profession as set out in this Act or the regulations. - (2) No person shall describe the person's activities as the "practice of audiology" or take or use the designation "Audiologist", "Hearing Aid Audiologist" or "Audiology Specialist", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless that person - (a) holds a current licence in the profession of audiology; - (b) is otherwise authorized to use such description or designation as set out in this Act or the regulations. - (3) No person shall describe the person's activities as the "practice of speech-language pathology" or take or use the designation "Speech-Language Pathologist", "Speech (language) Therapist", "Speech and Language Therapist" or "Speech and Language Clinician", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless that person - (a) holds a current licence in the profession of speechlanguage pathology; or - (b) is otherwise authorized to use such description or designation as set out in this Act or the regulations. - (4) In any advertisement or publication, including business cards, websites or signage, no person shall describe the person's activity as "audiology" or take or use the designation "Audiologist", "Hearing Aid Audiologist" or "Audiology Specialist", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless the person's activity falls within the definition of the "practice of audiology". - (5) In any advertisement or publication, including business cards, websites or signage, no person shall describe the person's activity as "speech-language pathology" or take or use the designation "Speech-Language Pathologist", "Speech (language) Therapist", "Speech and Language Therapist" or "Speech and Language Clinician", or any derivation, translation or abbreviation thereof, either alone or in combination with other words, unless the person's activity falls within the definition of the "practice of speech-language pathology".
+2015, c.
+3, s.
+19.